lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 Memos on final page: "The suspect is minor" (blue), "The suspect is major" (red, handwritten), "The suspect is miner" (red, printed), followed by in white "the suspect is A. Key"

-If we take "A key" to be the position in the list of the letter A (in this book's cipher/ordering), that would be 4
+If we take "A key" to be the position in the list of the letter A (in this book's cipher/ordering), that would be 10

-> Major Nicolas Key IV?

 ### Root Cellar